juga0/opgpcard/README.rst

 to a signing-party.*

 However the slips do not have the format of a standard "business" card and they tend to be lost.
-They also do not include a QR code, quite useful these days to do not have to type all the OpenPGP fingerprint characters.

 Sadly, most of the Address book [5] applications out there, do not implement the VCard properties [6] for OpenPGP, so when the QR code in